RealOrangeOne/theorangeone.net/content/posts/wireguard-haproxy-gateway.md

 The requirements are pretty similar to last time.
 There's a VPS, and an internal device.

-This is where things diverge slightly: [Wireguard](https://www.wireguard.com/)!
-Since writing the original post, I've had a change to play with Wireguard, and fallen in love with its simplicity.
+This is where things diverge slightly: [WireGuard](https://www.wireguard.com/)!
+Since writing the original post, I've had a change to play with WireGuard, and fallen in love with its simplicity.

 The VPS will act as the VPN server, as before.
 This time, I'm using debian, because it's the far superior distribution for this kind of deployment.
-Realistically any distribution which supports Wireguard will do.
+Realistically any distribution which supports WireGuard will do.

-The internal device now simply needs to run the Wireguard client.
+The internal device now simply needs to run the WireGuard client.
 In this setup, it's also the device which serves the hosted applications, but could easily be used in the same setup as before, proxying to external servers.

 The external device now simply forwards incoming traffic downstream, with little to no modification.
 This is done in a way which doesn't require modifying the packages, and so can be done without access to the TLS private keys, which is important.

 # Installation

-## Configure Wireguard
+## Configure WireGuard

-Configuring a wireguard tunnel is an incredibly straightforward process.
+Configuring a WireGuard tunnel is an incredibly straightforward process.
 I suggest you read [my getting started guide]({{< relref "wireguard-getting-started" >}}) to find out how to do it.

 ## Install HAProxy